A note on revelation principle from an energy perspective: Discussions

 \section{Discussions}

-In this section, I will propose two problems facing the designer when the strategies of agents are of an action format:\\ 1) In the direct mechanism $\Gamma_{direct}$, \emph{does the designer possess enough energy to carry out all actions that would be done by agents in the original indirect mechanism $\Gamma$?} (Generally speaking, there are many factors that may be relevant to agents' actions, e.g., energy, skill, quality, etc. For simplicity, here I only consider one indispensable factor, i.e., the energy required to carry out an action.)
+In this section, I will analyse two problems facing the designer when agents' strategies are of an action format:\\ 1) In the direct mechanism $\Gamma_{direct}$, \emph{does the designer possess enough energy to carry out all actions that would be consumed by agents in the original indirect mechanism $\Gamma$?} (Generally speaking, there are many factors that may be relevant to agents' actions, \emph{e.g.}, energy, skill, quality, etc. For simplicity, here I only consider one indispensable factor, \emph{i.e.}, the energy required to carry out an action.)

 According to Page 378, the 9th line to the last \cite{Serrano2004}, ``... \emph{the mechanism designer is always at an informational disadvantage with respect to the agents, who, as a collective entity, know more about the true environment that does the designer}''.
-Based on this idea, it looks somewhat ``unreasonable'' to assume that the designer is at an energy advantage with respect to the agents, i.e., the designer possesses enough energy that is not less than the sum of all agents' energy.
+Similar to this idea, it looks somewhat ``unreasonable'' to assume that the designer is at an energy advantage with respect to the agents, \emph{i.e.}, the designer possesses enough energy that is not less than the sum of all agents' energy.

 As shown in Table 2, the energy condition is very weak when the strategies of agents are of a message format.
 However, when the strategies of agents are of an action format, the energy condition may be restrictive.
-The designer cannot take it for granted that he is always able to carry out all actions on behalf of all agents.
+The designer cannot take it for granted that he always has enough energy.
 When the power of the designer is restricted such that the energy condition does not hold, the revelation principle will not hold.